-6. In the event of the Governing Body failing to fill a vacancy in the office of Principal within the period prescribed by Stat.
-II.2(d) of these Statutes, the appointment of a Principal shall lapse to the Visitor.
+6. In the event of the Governing Body failing to fill a vacancy in the office of Principal within the period prescribed by clause 2(d) of Statute II, the appointment of a Principal shall lapse to the Visitor.

 Decisions